bazelbuild/bazel/site/docs/skylark/rules.md

 some helper functions.
 See its [documentation](lib/ctx.html) for a complete list.

-Rule implementation functions are usually private (i.e., named with a leading underscore) because they tend not to be reused.
+Rule implementation functions are usually private (named with a leading underscore) because they tend not to be reused.
 Conventionally, they are named the same as their rule, but suffixed with `_impl`.